cluttrdev/vim-showdown/README.md

 First, make sure you have [showdown][github-showdown-install] installed.

 Then, install this plugin using your preferred method.
-I recommend using [vim-plug][github-vim-plug], so it's a s simple as
+I recommend using [vim-plug][github-vim-plug], so it's as simple as adding
 ```vim
 Plug 'cluttrdev/vim-showdown'
 ```
+to your `~/.vimrc` and running `:PlugInstall` inside vim.

 ## Usage